 Two years ago, when I asked myself why I was so concerned about advertising and branded content & entertainment (BC&E), I had a clear and profound epiphany: responsibility.
 Leading the BC&E Association in Italy made it clear to me that there are no longer limits to brand persuasion, as now their messages are perfectly crafted as contents––which is a big opportunity, but it also implies a greater ethical responsibility.
 That led to considering how companies could play a “better role in the society” (for example, whether they used their efforts (investments, know-how, human capital…) to “do good”).

 Purposeful communication is the way to tell a true unique story far behind the product or even the company history.
 There are many ways to tell a story, but not all of them are always the right fit.

 #CreActivism is a term I borrow from Pascal Gielen meaning a form of action, a critical process of reflection on the problems that afflict contemporaneity with an active approach to improve conditions on a daily basis through creativity.
-It is the perfect portmanteau of #Creactivity (which is a primordial act, physical birth, even before abstract speculation) and #Activism in its most contemporary and pacifist meanings.
+It is the perfect portmanteau of #Creativity (which is a primordial act, physical birth, even before abstract speculation) and #Activism in its most contemporary and pacifist meanings.

-As we all know brands are ultimately trying to sell more products, if they also ‘monetize’ human values it is a big ethical issue.
+As we all know, brands are ultimately trying to sell more products.
+If they also “monetize” human values, it is a big ethical issue.

 Join our community!
 Subscribe our Free Newsletter